-NYU Project Developing Chinese Language Teachers—NYU Project DCLT will be holding a forum and virtual happy hour themed "Visuals for Online Teaching" on May 1 and May 15.
-A series of stories with unit plans is also accessible for teachers who are seeking inspirations for online teaching.
+NYU Project Developing Chinese Language Teachers—NYU Project DCLT has shared a series of stories with unit plans for teachers who are seeking inspiration for their online teaching.

 Thoughts on Teaching Chinese Online during COVID-19—Ping Wu, a Chinese teacher at Columbus School for Girls in Columbus, Ohio, understands that no one-sized online lesson plan will fit everyone's needs.
 A veteran educator, she offers a detailed outline of Essential Questions, Content, Instructional Activities, and Expectations/Ground Rules for your approach to remote teaching.

 From Presidio Knolls School—While teachers have to adapt a new way of instruction, how can we rethink remote teaching?
 What are the unique advantages that online learning can bring to us?
 How to explore and utilize authentic materials to help students understand what is going on outside of their homes?
 Ophelia Mingyan Ma from Presidio Knolls School, a San Francisco-based innovative Chinese immersion school, shares her pioneer thinking and creative instructional practices during COVID-19.
 Note: These articles are written in Chinese: